 Shame speaks lies.
 He knows no truth.
-Or perhaps the better way to say that is he knows the truth of the past, he knows what’s been done and will use it to remind me.
-But he forgets I know truth too.
+Or perhaps the better way to say that. is he knows the truth of the past, he knows what’s been done and will use it to remind me.
+But he forgets I know the truth too.
 I know the truth of who I am.
-I know the truth of who he is and even more I know the truth of who God is.
+I know the truth of who he is and even more, I know the truth of who God is.

-But the truth is that Jesus stands between my accuser and me.
+The truth is that Jesus stands between my accuser and me.
 Jesus rejects the enemy’s accusations.
 He paid the blood price for those sins that Satan now accuses me with.
 Jesus covers me in grace and mercy.
-Satan does not have power for Jesus defeated Him already.
+Satan does not have any power over me, for Jesus defeated Him already.

 So sweet child, stop listening to the lies of shame.
 Shame only has the power over you if you allow it.
 Do not fear your enemy called shame, rebuke him in Jesus name and he will flee.
 And beloved, if ever you feel like you can’t fight him, just call out the name of Jesus for He am always with you and the power of His name will cause your enemy to flee.